forem/forem/docs/technical-overview/architecture.md

 to a single user (and possibly an organization), and is the core unit of content.

+## Collections (or series)

+Collections are called Series on the frontend of the website.
+Collections group articles so that groups of articles can be read as a series of posts.
+Collections have not been fully developed as there is not the option to edit or delete series/collections yet.

 ## Comments

 Comments belong to articles or other content (they are generally polymorphic).